You are invited to Have Your Say on how we manage offshore treatment providers and our offshore treatment assurance schemes.

 - See the Summary Flowchart for an overview of these requirements.

-As part of this, Full Container Load/Full Container Consolidated (FCL/FCX) containers that are packed in a khapra beetle target risk country and will be unpacked in a rural nut growing postcode of Australia (see below postcode list) must be treated offshore using an approved treatment option.
-This requirement will only apply to containers exported on or after 15 December 2021.
+Full Container Load/Full Container Consolidated (FCL/FCX) containers that are packed in a khapra beetle target risk country and will be unpacked in a rural khapra risk postcode of Australia (grain or nut growing areas, see postcode list) must be treated offshore using an approved treatment option.

 The container must be: